bartmichu/ubuntu_maintenance_collection/docs/restart_services.md

 This playbook restarts services on Ubuntu systems that require it, using the `needrestart` utility.
 It performs a check before and after attempting the restarts to identify which services were successfully restarted and which still require attention.

-Define `ubuntu_services_restart_allowed` appropriately before running the playbook.
+Define `umc_services_restart_allowed` appropriately before running the playbook.
 This is typically done at the playbook level, command line, or in an inventory file.

 ## Requirements